 What’s the key element to keep diners coming to your restaurant?
 To most, it’s the quality and consistency of the food you serve.
-Of course, service is important too, but the food you serve factors heavily into the guest experience.
+Of course, service is important too, but the food you serve heavily influences the guest experience.

 With the restaurant industry having one of the highest employee turnover rates, quality control is difficult to maintain when you’re constantly retraining a new employee.
-Not only is onboarding employees expensive, it’s also time-consuming for the trainee.
-Manually training on kitchen prep instructions, recipes and procedures take weeks, even sometimes months.
+Not only is onboarding employees expensive, but it’s also time-consuming for the trainee.
+For example, manually training on kitchen prep instructions, recipes, and procedures takes weeks, even months.